 Council has received a proposal from the Waimea Water Augmentation Committee (WWAC) relating to the governance and ownership structure for the Lee Valley Dam project.
 Council has commissioned a study to look at the WWAC proposal along with other potential options for governance and ownership.
 Council is required under the Local Government Act to consider options and to consult widely with the community on significant matters, like the proposal to build the Lee Valley Dam.
-This information will contribute to finalisation of the WWAC feasibility study and will provide information to feed into Council's decision making processes.

 Our level of service - What the Council will do and how it will measure performance over the 10 years from 2009-2019